kinetic-context

 Project Identifier Matching

-When using query_dependency or query_dependencies with a project_identifier, the system will:
+When using query_dependency with a project_identifier, the system will:

 1. Look up the project configuration